Certainly one of the best ways to gain new clients and opportunities for your business is to reconnect with your network.

-Remember: even your friends and family don’t really know what you do, or at least, don’t think about what you do, often enough, to refer business to you.
+(Remember: even your friends and family don’t really know what you do, or at least, don’t think often enough about what you do, to be able to refer business to you.)

-So it is a great idea to keep in touch with your network.
-It can result in getting new clients.
+So it is a great idea to keep in touch with your network, maybe 1-3x a year.
+It can result in new clients.

-The problem is that when you reconnect with that specific agenda in mind, it can feel “off” to the other person, and probably feels awkward and unenjoyable to you as well.
+The problem is that when you reconnect with that specific agenda in mind, it can feel “off” to the recipient, and probably feels awkward and artificial to you as well.

-I recently received an email from an old colleague that is exactly the kind of email that demonstrates reconnection as a tactic, rather than a genuine sense of caring...
+I recently received an email from an old colleague that is exactly the kind of email that demonstrates reconnection as a robotic tactic, rather than a genuine sense of caring...
+Here is the email:

 [Feels a little off... like he's trying to get my attention.]